quot - summarize UFS file system ownership

 The following options are supported:

-Generate a report for all mounted file systems.
+Generate a report for all mounted UFS file systems.

 Display three columns giving a file size in blocks, the number of files of that size, and a cumulative total of blocks containing files of that size or a smaller size.